agentrickard/domain/README.txt

   - valid
   Char, 1 default 1
   Indicates that this domain is active and can be accessed by site users.

+  - weight
+  Integer, default 0
+  The sort value for the domain.
+Signed integer, with lower being higher in a list.

+  - is_default
+  Char, 1 default 0
+  Indicates that this domain is the default.

 The {domain_access} table is a partial mirror of the {node_access} table and stores information specific to Domain Access.
 Its structure is: